MFEK/glif/README.md

 Two OpenGL contexts are made: one for Skia and one for Dear ImGui.
 Skia is redrawn only when necessary, while Dear ImGui is redrawn upon every frame.
 At the start of the program, `glifparser.rs` parses the input `.glif` file and creates a Skia path.
 Keyboard events are handled by `glutin`, which triggers the appropriate actions on both the Skia canvas and Dear ImGui's UI.

+To make this as easy as possible to build, and cross-platform without hassle, the SVG icons and UI font (Ubuntu) is compiled right into the binary via the Rust `include_str!` / `include_bytes!` macros.

 ## Contributing

 I typically build and run Qglif like this: